Qasim-DS/CodeAlpha_Python_Task/README.md

 Task 1: Fibonacci Series

 Task 2: Custom Voice Assistant in Python with the following features:
-Greet you by your name.
+Greet you by your name,
-Tell the current time and date.
+Tell the current time and date,
-Play music from YouTube.
+Play music from YouTube,
-Search on Google.
+Search on Google,
-Tell jokes.
+Tell jokes,
-Open websites.
+Open websites, and
 Shut down the system when requested.

 Task 3: